 2. Lake Atitlan, Guatemala

 Long revered as one of the most beautiful lakes in the world, this is where to go if you need to switch off for awhile.
-The perimeter of this huge body of water in lined with volcanoes and covered with native wild flowers.
+The perimeter of this huge body of water is lined with volcanoes and covered with native wild flowers.
 Immerse yourself in the predominantly Mayan communities – and just listen to yourself breathe.

 3. Husey, Iceland

-Reykjavik is a great town, but you haven’t really experienced Iceland until you’ve got out of the city.
+Reykjavik is a great town, but you haven’t really experienced Iceland until you’ve gotten out of the city.
 Husey covers about 16 square miles of the eastern part of the country, nestled between two glacial rivers, and is a haven for sea birds, puffins and reindeer.
 The dramatic mountains provide the perfect backdrop to the black sands of the coast where hundreds of seals come to lounge in the sun.
 The best way to see Husey is on horseback, so come prepared for the ride of your life.

 4. Milford Sound, New Zealand

 Let’s face it, is there anywhere in New Zealand that isn’t a paradise for nature lovers?
 Milford Sound is the quintessential destination for anyone setting off to hike through Fiordland National Park.
 The fjord itself is majestic, but so too are the mountains, rivers, waterfalls and glaciers that grace this gorgeous part of the South Island.
 Travel a little further afield to see Hokitika Gorge, Lake Wanaka, or the Moeraki boulders on Koekohe beach.